 The information revolution brings about another shake-up which is going to change the balance of power worldwide, and within the society, too.
 The speed with which it is happening tends to amplify differences, and the danger of creating an under-privileged class of information "have-nots" may be real.
-Deregulation of telecommunications becomes a reality-digital technology has made the concept of natural monopoly obsolete, advances in convergence of communication technologies are impossible within the majority of the current regulatory frameworks, and last but not least, increased competition is driving communication costs down (cf. [CSTB95]).
-The notion of "universal service", a level of telecommunication service for which efforts should be made so that it is accessible to every member of the society, is being scrutinized, and serious proposals al-
+Deregulation of telecommunications becomes a reality-digital technology has made the concept of natural monopoly obsolete, advances in convergence of communication technologies are impossible within the majority of the current regulatory frameworks, and last but not least, increased competition is driving communication costs down9 (cf. [9]).
+The notion of "universal service", a level of telecommunication service for which efforts should be made so that it is accessible to every member of the society, is being scrutinized, and serious proposals already appeared advocating inclusion of e-mail into delivery mechanisms, working as universally as the delivery of paper mail [1].